Pasta (The Bear): Critical reviews

 "Pasta" received highly positive reviews from critics.
 Marah Eakin of Vulture gave the episode a 4 star out of 5 rating and wrote, "With only 12 weeks to open, the team behind the Bear (the restaurant) is chugging right along on The Bear (the show).
 In “Pasta,” the series' writers shift the focus from table-setting and plot to emotion and introspection, and it works out well.
 The only way this crew can ever really succeed is if they get their own individual shit to a good place — maybe not a perfect place, because we are talking about The Bear here, but at least a better one."

-A.J.
-Daulerio of Decider wrote, "Claire looks at him longingly. ”So, how’s your life been, Berzatto?” she asks.
+A. J. Daulerio of Decider wrote, "Claire looks at him longingly.
+'So, how's your life been, Berzatto?' she asks.
 Carmy has no answer for her.
 This is gonna get complicated."
 Arnav Srivastava of The Review Geek gave the episode a 4 star rating out of 5 and wrote, "Season 2 has thrown different kinds of tensions and conceits at us until now.
 The change of substance hasn't affected its impact though, and that’s quite an achievement on the part of the show’s creators."
-Karl R De Mesa from Show Snob wrote, "I swear the breathing space in the writing to develop characters is what sets this series apart from your usual cuisine shows.
+Karl De Mesa from Show Snob wrote, "I swear the breathing space in the writing to develop characters is what sets this series apart from your usual cuisine shows.
 Whether it's chaos or complex human dynamics, what a bravura episode."

 Rafa Boladeras of MovieWeb named the episode as the weakest of the season, writing "The objective to get the restaurant ready in 12 weeks has already started, but this episode is all about its characters.
 We learn a lot more about Sydney and her family, Carmy opens up about his experiences in three-star Michelin restaurants while deciding what their “chaos menu, but thoughtful” means, and the restaurant has mold."
-Jasmine Blu of TV Fanatic named the episode as the eighth best of the season, writing "Pasta was another strong installment for Sydney, particularly with the introduction of her father, played by the iconic Robert Townsend.
+Jasmine Blu of TV Fanatic named the episode as the eighth best of the season, writing "'Pasta' was another strong installment for Sydney, particularly with the introduction of her father, played by the iconic Robert Townsend.
 For a character puzzlingly polarizing to the audience sometimes, season two's soft glimpses into what makes her tick outside the kitchen have proven to be one of the strengths."